Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Difficult Exotic Pets

 In contrast, there are plenty of exotic pets that are difficult to care for.
-By the standards of most, there are a few animals which can be declared not easy to care for:
+By the standards of most, there are a few animals that can be declared not easy to care for:

 - Non-domesticated felines (with the exception of some hybrids) often spray indoors and destroy furniture, requiring an escape-proof enclosure.